Is it a misconception that German beer is served at room temperature? Facts discovered locally [Uncovering the truth behind the rumor]

 summary

-The idea that beer is lukewarm in Europe is actually a misconception.
+The idea that beer is lukewarm in Europe and Germany is actually a misconception.
 European beer is generally served cold, but it is sometimes drunk a little warmer because the flavor is lost if it is too cold.
 Ales, stouts, and Belgian Trappist beers in particular can be enjoyed with their rich flavor at a slightly lukewarm temperature.